capejs/capejs/README.md

 If you want to learn about Cape.JS, check out the [Cape.JS Documentation](http://oiax.github.io/capejs/).

+You can download and try a demo app from https://github.com/oiax/capejs-demo-on-rails.

 ## A simple example

 The following example will insert `<div>Hello, World!</div>` into the `div#hello-message` element.